manish-kumar830/iris_classification/README.md

 # Iris Classificationn
-This is my machine learning project Iris Classification which classify iris using classifier MLAlgorithm.
+This is my machine learning project Iris Classification which classify iris using classifier ML algorithm.

 # Demo